jamogriff/python-playground/README.md

 - Docstring best practices (PEP 257)
 - Release parsing package on PyPI
 - Implement parsing package back in CLI project
+- Python does not have null-safe method chaining :(

 **Project:**
 Build a CLI program to read and list Markdown files and parse their front matter.
 CLI can also edit the front matter